40 Famous Abstract Paintings: Interpreting The Artist’s Reality

 Image Source: wikidata, envato elements

-“Windows open simultaneously” is part of a twenty-two painting series called “Windows” by Robert Delaunay.
+“Windows Open Simultaneously” is part of a twenty-two painting series called “Windows” by Robert Delaunay.

 When asked about this painting in 1913, Delaunay wrote, “Line is the limitation; the color gives depth, not perspectival, not successive but simultaneous depth—as well as form and depth.”